 Application’s demo is available here.

 Last but not least presented in the article differs from the others with a more refined graphical interface with a greater possibility of adjusting it to the needs and more straightforward initial configuration.
 It also provides many built-in functions to monitor the server, so you don’t need to install additional plugins (as is the case with Nagios).
 The downside, however, is the lack of a simple interface for creating your own extensions, which is often a bottleneck for more demanding users.
-An example of the graphical interface is shown below.

 Let’s go back to each component’ optimization.